braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment.md

 {% tab Track %}
 #### Track

-When you _track_ an event, we will record that event as a [custom event]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_events/#custom-events) using the name provided.
-Meta data sent within the properties object of the track call will be logged in Braze as the custom event properties for the associated event.
+When you track an event, we will record that event as a [custom event]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_events/#custom-events) using the name provided.

+Metadata sent within the properties object of the track call will be logged in Braze as the custom event properties for the associated event.
 All [custom event property data types](https://www.braze.com/docs/user_guide/data_and_analytics/custom_data/custom_events/#custom-event-properties) are supported.

 In the [Web Mode Actions](https://segment.com/docs/connections/destinations/catalog/braze-web-device-mode-actions/#track-event) and [Cloud Mode Actions](https://segment.com/docs/connections/destinations/catalog/braze-cloud-mode-actions/#track-event) destinations, the above mappings can be set using the Track Event Action.